 While overlanding, remember to conserve your fresh water supplies in reusable or biodegradable containers.

-Limit the time you spend showering and brushing your teeth, and try not to use too much when cooking or using the bathroom.
+Limit the time you spend showering and brushing your teeth.
+Also try not to use too much water when cooking or using the bathroom.

 If you’re worried about running out of freshwater, keep around a bucket or barrel to catch rain and use a solar-powered purifier.